RedBeardLab/rediSQL/README.md

 If you do not provide a `file_path` the new database will be an in-memory one, if you provide a file_path, that would be where your database will reside.

+Use an on disk database means that you may hit the disk from time to time during SELECT and pretty often during writes, this should not be a major concerns since moder operative system are extremely smart and efficient

 ```
 127.0.0.1:6379> REDISQL.CREATE_DB user /tmp/user.sqlite
 OK